 Develop a better sense of responsibility and help out around the house (For example, kids may look out for younger siblings.)

-Start understanding how things are connected (For example, kids may be able to understand the effects of climate change or how the mood of one person in the house can impact everyone else.)
+Start understanding how things are connected (For example, kids may understand the effects of climate change or how the mood of one person can impact others.)

 Social and emotional milestones